-Helping Older Philadelphians Live Life to the Fullest
+Helping Older Philadelphians and People with Disabilities

+Live Life to the Fullest

-PCA HELPLINE: 215-765-9040 FOR HEARING IMPAIRED: 215-765-9041 (TDD)
+PCA HELPLINE: 215-765-9040 FOR HEARING IMPAIRED: 215-765-9041 (TDD) pcaCares.org • AskHelpline@pcaCares.org

-Established in 1973, Philadelphia Corporation for Aging (PCA) is the Area Agency on Aging for Philadelphia County.
-PCA is the first place for older Philadelphians and adults living with disabilities to turn to for information and services to help maintain or improve the quality of their lives.
+For over a half-century, Philadelphia Corporation for Aging (PCA) has been the Area Agency on Aging (AAA) for Philadelphia County.
+PCA has improved the quality of life for older Philadelphians and people with disabilities to achieve their maximum level of health, independence and productivity.
+PCA's legacy of impact has grown to over 30 programs that value and support Philadelphians as they age.
+In collaboration with both aging advocates and AAAs on both the state and national level, PCA also works to spotlight older Philadelphians and bring visibility to their needs.

 The PCA Helpline operates from 8:30 a.m. to 5 p.m., Monday through Friday.
-Callers can obtain information about programs and services for older Philadelphians and adults living with disabilities in Philadelphia.These programs include care provided in the home, housing repairs, senior community centers, employment and volunteer opportunities, health insurance counseling, protective and legal services, home-delivered meals, and transportation.
+Callers connect with intake and information specialists who assist with information about programs and services for older Philadelphians and adults living with disabilities in Philadelphia.
+These programs include care provided in the home, housing repairs, senior community centers, employment and volunteer opportunities, health insurance counseling, protective and legal services, home-delivered meals, and long-term care services.

 The PCA Helpline starts with English and Spanish options and offers communication in more that 140 languages through a telephone-based language interpreter service.
-PCA also maintains the following language-based telephone lines:

-- Chinese: 215-399-4944

-- Korean: 215-399-4941

-- Hindi: 215-399-4943

-- Khmer: 215-399-4940

-- Vietnamese: 215-399-4942

 Anyone can report suspected abuse or neglect of an older adult, 24 hours a day, seven days a week, by calling 215-765-9040.
-(Toll-free, outside Philadelphia: I-888-482-9060) Press I for protective services when prompted.
-For more information on protective services, see page 18.
+(Toll-free, outside Philadelphia: I-888-482-9060.)
+Press I for protective services when prompted.
+For more information on protective services, see page 20.

 PCA WEBSITE

 PCA's website, pcaCares.org, provides information on services, organizations and activities for older Philadelphians, adults living with disabilities in Philadelphia and caregivers.
-PCA's website offers translation in 17 languages.
+PCA's website offers translation in several languages.

 INTERPRETATION AND TRANSLATION

 Interpretation and translation are provided for non-English-speaking individuals at no cost.

 TABLE OF CONTENTS

 COMMUNITY AND CONNECTION

-Senior Community Centers 2
+Senior Community Centers4

-Health and Wellness 5
+Health and Wellness

-Meal Programs 6
+Meal Programs

-Employment and Volunteering 6
+Employment and Volunteering 10

-Transportation 8
+Transportation

-Community Outreach 19
+Community Outreach22

-HELP IN THE HOME 10
+HELP IN THE HOME14

-Assessment 11
+Assessment

 Home-Delivered Meals

-Caregiver Support 13
+Caregiver Support

-Domiciliary Care 15
+Domiciliary Care18

-Home Repairs and Resources 16
+Home Repairs and Resources

 PROTECTION AND ADVOCACY

-Ombudsman Program 17
+Ombudsman Program

-Older Adult Protective Services 18
+Older Adult Protective Services21

-Legal Services 18
+Legal Services21

-Insurance and Benefits Counseling 19
+Insurance and Benefits Counseling23

-Emergency Assistance 21
+Emergency Assistance

+SENIOR COMMUNITY CENTERS